 Antibiotics for patients with cirrhosis — Bacterial infections are present in up to 20 percent of patients with cirrhosis who are hospitalized with gastrointestinal bleeding; up to an additional 50 percent develop an infection while hospitalized.
 Such patients have increased mortality.

-Multiple trials evaluating the effectiveness of prophylactic antibiotics in cirrhotic patients hospitalized for bleeding suggest an overall reduction in infectious complications and possibly decreased mortality.
+Multiple trials evaluating the effectiveness of prophylactic antibiotics in cirrhotic patients hospitalized for GI bleeding suggest an overall reduction in infectious complications and possibly decreased mortality.
 Antibiotics may also reduce the risk of recurrent bleeding in hospitalized patients who bled from esophageal varices.
 A reasonable conclusion from these data is that patients with cirrhosis who present with acute upper GI bleeding (from varices or other causes) should be given prophylactic antibiotics, preferably before endoscopy (although effectiveness has also been demonstrated when given after endoscopy).
 (See "General principles of the management of variceal hemorrhage", section on 'Infection and use of prophylactic antibiotics'.)

 Tranexamic acid — Tranexamic acid is an antifibrinolytic agent that has been studied in patients with upper GI bleeding.
-A meta-analysis that included seven randomized trials of tranexamic acid in patients with upper GI bleeding found a benefit with regard to mortality but not with regard to bleeding, surgery, or transfusion requirements .
+A meta-analysis that included eight randomized trials of tranexamic acid in patients with upper GI bleeding found a benefit with regard to mortality but not with regard to bleeding, surgery, or transfusion requirements .
 When only studies that used antiulcer drugs and/or endoscopic therapy were included, there was no beneficial effect.
 This suggests that there is no role for tranexamic acid in the treatment of upper GI bleeding, since the current standard of care is to treat patients with proton pump inhibitors and endoscopic therapy (if indicated).

 When to resume these medications once hemostasis has been achieved will also depend on the patient's risks for thrombosis and recurrent bleeding.
 (See "Management of anticoagulants in patients undergoing endoscopic procedures", section on 'Resumption of anticoagulants' and "Overview of the treatment of bleeding peptic ulcers", section on 'Risk factors for persistent or recurrent bleeding'.)